 We would like to see more research into what visual data engages mass-market fans.

-The visualisations presented in the paper by Peris et al., target expert audiences, which is unlikely to drive engagement for new fans or occasional followers.
+The visualisations presented by Peris and colleagues target expert audiences which is unlikely to drive engagement for new fans or occasional followers.
 Very few graphics in the paper have the mass-market appeal of something as simple as the 10-yard-line in the NFL.

 We would like to see research into the barriers to adoption, data-literacy, and learning styles of the mass-market audience for sports.
 We could then begin to see how much they understand about concepts such as teamwork, tactics, or tempo of the sport and how data could help surface these ideas better.

 We believe striking a balance between well-formatted sports data visualisation and strategic insight can strengthen fan engagement and sports industries alike.

 However, sports data visualisation is as crucial in the art of storytelling as it is in deciphering patterns.

 Data storytelling, for example, should focus on clear messages and easy to understand graphics.
 This goes beyond simple narratives such as Team X played Team Y in week 32.
 It should provide an opportunity for novices and experts alike to understand different hypotheses and trajectories of game outcomes.
 To succeed, the visualisation of expectation presented live during games and the drama of ‘what if’, should allow fans the ability to understand the reasoning behind possible outcomes, creating shareable talking points and fan interaction.

 Finally, the visualisations presented in the paper target expert audiences, which is unlikely to drive engagement for new fans or occasional followers.
 Inclusion of metadata such as player style, team rivalries, and creativity would augment play signature and provide finer details to the discussion of sports.

 We hope that future research will explore how to engage new audiences thereby strengthening the art of sports data visualisation.